Photographer’s empowerment shoot shares women’s insecurities

-Kicking insecurities to the curb.
-It’s what a local group of women wants to inspire others to do.
+WICHITA, Kan.
+(KSNW) – Kicking insecurities to the curb, it’s what a local group of women wants to inspire others to do.

 “It was just something I just really wanted to share with the world,” said Alicia Koeppen, photographer.